Focus, simplicity and managerial control.

 The optional extras demanded by people can double the costs and timescale for any development.

-Home Truths are neither universal nor exhaustive.
-They were used in early managerial briefings for senior executives at Hanson PLC.
+Home truths are neither universal nor exhaustive.
+They were used in early managerial briefings for senior executives at Hanson.

 There are many ways to skin a cat.
-One of our earliest clients, a successful entrepreneur in the USA and UK, cited four similar managerial ‘tenets’ in his memoirs.
+One of our earliest clients, a successful entrepreneur in the United States and UK, cited four similar managerial ‘tenets’ in his memoirs.
 We have found these to be useful also:

-· 'decentralisation' – empower managers by pushing responsibility down to the line level, that is, the profit centre level
+- ‘decentralisation’ – empower managers by pushing responsibility down to the line level, that is, the profit centre

-· 'systems and procedures' – with a decentralised model ensure there are formalised policies and operating procedures, accompanied by regular internal audits
+- ‘systems and procedures’ – with a decentralised model ensure there are formal policies and operating procedures, accompanied by regular internal audits

 - ‘profit sharing’ – profit centre managers should share in the profits realised after they have paid an investment charge to the owner of the assets they are managing.
 And then have the discretion to further distribute profit to other workers in the business.